Dismantling Racism Campaign

 We recognize racism as a sin.
 We commit to challenging unjust systems of power and access.
 We will work for equal and equitable opportunities in employment and promotion, education and training; in voting, access to public accommodations, and housing; to credit, loans, venture capital, and insurance; to positions of leadership and power in all elements of our life together; and to full participation in the Church and society.

-Experts came together to talk about the history of racism and what the church can do--both as a body and as individual members--to move toward racial justice.
+Our bishops lead us spiritually through worship services and devotions.
+Experts come together to talk about the history of racism and what the church can do--both as a body and as individual members--to move toward racial justice.